dungxtd/terragrunt-aws-eks/README.md

 ```
 export ENVIRONMENT_NAME=whatever
 cd tg-modules/route53
-terragrunt init -reconfigure # This is important if you've used any other environment before
+terragrunt init -reconfigure --terragrunt-non-interactive # Important if you've used any other environment before
-terragrunt plan
+terragrunt plan --terragrunt-non-interactive
 ```

 Optionally you can also target specific resources for the module just like you'd do with plain terraform by adding `-target=resource_type.resource_name`.